Exercising at home- keeping fit for free

 Perform each exercise for 30 seconds, working from beginning to end.
 Begin with 2 sets of this circuit, then increase/decrease your work periods as you feel able.

 I love running.
 Fresh air, head space and a thoroughly good workout.. and all for free!
 The benefits of running for mental health is well documented, with many finding that it really helps manage symptoms of anxiety and depression.
 A complete beginner?
-Start with the NHS Couch to 5K guidelines.
+Start with the NHS Couch to 5K guidelines, then build on your running ability.
 Do invest in quality kit when running, particularly your running shoes, socks and sports bra- they are worth their weight in gold.
 See our Summer running essentials recommendations here.

 The Strava app can be really motivational.
 Link up virtually with friends and family and give each other kudos for running, walking and cycling effort.
 Build on your running ability by increasing your speed and/ or your distance.
 You may also enjoy including running intervals.
 Why not finish your workout with some strengthening exercises- see the circuit ideas above.